 b) MBS delivery of ingested packet streams to the MBS Client using the Packet Distribution Method (see clause 6.2).

 c) Delivery of MBS User Service Announcement information (including updates as necessary) within the MBS Session.

+4. In the case of 3a), potentially forwarding ingested objects to the MBS AS to support Object Repair.